Madonna of the Seven Moons

-Madonna of the Seven Moons is a 1945 British drama film directed by Arthur Crabtree for Gainsborough Pictures and starring Phyllis Calvert, Stewart Granger and Patricia Roc.
-The film was produced by Rubeigh James Minney, with cinematography from Jack Cox and screenplay by Roland Pertwee.
-It was one of the Gainsborough melodramas.
+Madonna of the Seven Moons is a 1945 British drama film starring Phyllis Calvert, Stewart Granger and Patricia Roc.
+Directed by Arthur Crabtree for Gainsborough Pictures, the film was produced by Rubeigh James Minney, with cinematography from Jack Cox and screenplay by Roland Pertwee.
+It was one of the Gainsborough melodramas of the mid-1940s popular with WW2-era female audiences.

 Plot

-A buried trauma from the past holds the key to the disappearance of a respectable married woman.
-Maddalena has a dual personality which leads her to forsake her husband and daughter, to flee to the house of the Seven Moons in Florence as the mistress of a jewel thief.
+A teenage rape of a convent student holds the key to her disappearance as a respectable married woman.
+Maddalena was left with a dual personality, which leads her to forsake her husband and daughter and flee her Florentine home in the house of the Seven Moons as the mistress of a gypsy jewel thief.